 The VOYA Financial ‘Finance Is Fun’ program at Hartford’s Camp Courant provides an introduction to the fundamentals of earning and spending money, and helps lay the foundation for understanding personal finance.
 Prior to coming to Camp, many campers have little to no understanding of money, its origin in their day-to-day lives, how they could actually obtain money in their future or how it is related to them personally.
 Lessons are focused on how money is earned, saved, spent, budgeted and shared, with an emphasis on the correlation between education, work and finances.
 Campers will also focus on bill and coin recognition as well as the development of a service project to foster a better understanding of philanthropy and the importance of ‘giving back’ through time, gifts or talent.

 The Yoga program gives structural reprieve for campers, and provides an opportunity for campers to focus inward, calm their minds and bodies and release stress.
 Strategies allow children to verbalize issues in own words and then problem solve.
-Teachers used yoga skills to help the camper promote self-awareness, create coping strategies and take responsibility for their external and internal environment.
-The Daily schedule provides a wide variety of activities for campers that facilitates social interaction, physical activity and creativity through art and movement.
+Our instructors use yoga skills to help the camper promote self-awareness, create coping strategies and take responsibility for their external and internal environment.
+The daily schedule provides a wide variety of activities for campers that facilitates social interaction, physical activity and creativity through art and movement.
 Yoga basics activities include posture, breathing and meditation.